 1

-Check the Specific Activity List
+Verify the Specific Activity List in the PDS

 2

-Use Licensed Commercial Operators Only
+Only Use Licensed Commercial Operators

 3

-Declare Your Planned Activities at Purchase
+Declare All Planned Activities When You Purchase

 4

-Understand Altitude and Depth Limits
+Know Your Altitude and Depth Limits

 5

-Carry Proof of Certification
+Travel with Proof of Certification

 6

-Consider World Nomads for Maximum Activity Cover
+Consider World Nomads for Maximum Activity Coverage

 Frequently Asked Questions